The Effects of Data Quality on Machine Learning Performance on Tabular Data: Discussion

-In this work, we experimentally studied the impact of six data quality dimensions on 15 algorithms from three ML tasks: classification, regression and clustering.
-We ran a vast number of experiments using quality degraded versions of nine real-world datasets.
-In addition, we distinguished between three scenarios that a data scientist could face while developing ML-pipelines: (1)~polluted training set; (2)~polluted test set; (3)~polluted training and test sets.
-Table~\ref{table:overview_effect_task} shows a high-level view of our findings that we summarize along with recommendations in the following paragraphs.
+In this work, we experimentally studied the impact of six data quality dimensions on 19 ML algorithms from three ML tasks: classification, regression and clustering.
+We ran many experiments using quality-degraded versions of nine real-world datasets.
+In addition, we distinguished between three scenarios that a data scientist could face while developing ML pipelines: (1)~polluted training set; (2)~polluted test set; (3)~polluted training and test sets.
+In the following Section~\ref{sec:qualitative_trends}, we derive high-level trends from the experiments, focusing on the interplay between the ML task and various data quality dimensions.
+Subsequently, Section~\ref{sec:qualitative_examples} qualitatively examines selected examples from the experiments where data pollution led to a concrete change in the predictions of the considered ML model.\\